scrapy/scrapyd/docs/config.rst

   -  ``scrapyd.eggstorage.FilesystemEggStorage`` writes eggs in the :ref:`eggs_dir` directory

      .. note:: Eggs are named after the ``version``, replacing characters other than ``A-Za-z0-9_-`` with underscores.
 Therefore, if you frequently use non-word, non-hyphen characters, the eggs for different versions can collide.
-  -  Implement your own, using the ``IEggStorage`` interface: for example, to store eggs remotely
+  -  Implement your own, using the :py:interface:`~scrapyd.interfaces.IEggStorage` interface: for example, to store eggs remotely

 .. _eggs_dir: